-The upgrading of Newcastle United Football Club’s home ground with high-efficiency Tamlite LED lighting products has yielded a remarkable two-thirds reduction in energy consumption.
+Following previous lighting upgrades to the commercial areas and underground car park, Tamlite have completed the next phase of the project, supplying IP65 rated weatherproof luminaires to further sections of the car park.
+The upgrading of Newcastle United Football Club’s home ground with high-efficiency luminaires has yielded a remarkable two-thirds reduction in energy consumption.

 Located in the centre of Newcastle, St James’ Park stadium has provided a home for Newcastle United Football Club since 1892.
 Multiple improvements and additions have been made during the ensuing 124 years, with one of the more recent projects focusing on the redevelopment of the Gallowgate End in 2005.

-Like senior personnel at many other major sports venues across the UK, the technical team at St James’ Park have become increasingly cognisant of the energy-efficient, cost-saving benefits of the latest LED lighting technology.
-Accordingly, the stadium is currently in the midst of a multi-phase LED upgrade project based around products from Tamlite Lighting.
+Like senior personnel at many other major sports venues across the UK, the technical team at St James’ Park have become increasingly aware of the energy-efficient, cost-saving benefits of the latest LED lighting technology.
 In time, the redevelopment will cover every area of the venue and encompass several thousand fittings in total.

 Working to a demanding schedule, Tamlite provided a substantial number of items drawn from its high-end LED product range to replace an ageing combination of 2Ds and fluorescents.
-Specific deployments include STORM LED IP65 weatherproof polycarbonate luminaires in the car parks, with an impressive energy saving of 30% observed when compared to the previous system.
-The reduction is even more impressive in the Bamburgh Suite, where the specification of Firestar Mini LEDs has resulted in an energy saving of 67%.
+Upgrades to the weatherproof luminaires in the car parks, garnered an impressive energy saving of 30% when compared to the previous system.
+The reduction is even more impressive in the Bamburgh Suite, where the specification of energy efficient downlights has resulted in an energy saving of 67%.

 Overall energy usage across the site has reportedly been cut by two-thirds, but that’s by no means the only benefit of selecting Tamlite.
 “One of the great advantages of working with Tamlite is that they have an LED lighting product to suit every application, and that definitely came in useful at St. James’ Park, where we needed to draw on a wide range of fittings.
 They are also very strong in customised products and actually produced a bespoke Gro light product for use on the pitch,” says Oxley.